react-navigation/react-navigation.github.io/docs/screen-tracking.md

 Most users can use `onNavigationStateChange` to track the screen.
 If you manually control the top-level navigator (if you have integrated redux), this will not work for you.

+For react-native, you may run into navigation performance issues on Android if the tracking library is calling into native modules.
+This is caused by contention on the native modules thread between the navigation animation and the calls into the native tracking module.
+As a workaround for this, you can delay the invocation of the tracking until after the navigation animation is complete by wrapping the call to tracking in a `setTimeout`.

 ```js
 import { GoogleAnalyticsTracker } from 'react-native-google-analytics-bridge';